phaserjs/phaser/README.md

 * Fixed: Fixes to Math and Loader (thanks theJare)
 * Fixed: Tween - isRunning not reset when non-looped tween completes (thanks crazysam + kevinthompson)
 * Fixed: Math.normalizeAngle and Math.wrapAngle (thanks theJare)
+* Fixed: Device.isTouch modified to test maxTouchPointers instead of MSPointer.
+* Fixed: InputHandler.checkPointerOver now checks the visible status of the Sprite Group before processing.

 * Updated: ArcadePhysics.updateMotion applies the dt to the velocity calculations as well as position now (thanks jcs)
 * Updated: RequestAnimationFrame now retains the callbackID which is passed to cancelRequestAnimationFrame.